eugeneloza/castle-editor-tutorial/README.md

 ## Deleting a State

-**State** is one of the game's view, like Main menu, Gameplay view, High scores, maybe some different States, like Inventory, Achievements, differnt gamemodes, etc.
+**State** is one of the game's view, like Main menu, Gameplay view, High scores, maybe some different States, like Inventory, Achievements, different game modes, etc.

 As we noted above the "Empty" template is not actually empty - it already contains a Main State with a FPS label.
 We could have cleaned those up and reused, but we might want to use this opportunity to learn how to delete a state.